 Students develop knowledge and understand the value of building muscle strength and endurance.
 Students are introduced to the five health related components of fitness: body composition, muscle strength, muscle endurance, flexibility, and cardiovascular fitness.
 Students learn to develop their own physical fitness program at any time in life based upon sound physiological principles.
-(CSU GE Area E)

-350-2 Weight Training II (1) CSU
+350-2 Weight Training II (1) UC:CSU

+Lecture 0.5 hour.
+Laboratory 2.5 hours.
 Prerequisite: Kinesiology 350-1 with a grade of "C" or better.